 - Propitiation – Jesus satisfied God’s wrath by taking the penalty you deserved.
 (1John 2:2)

 - Justification – In God’s court, your sins were credited to His account, so you are declared not guilty.
 His righteousness was credited to you.
 (Romans 5:9)

-- Adoption – Jesus’ death purchased family status for every believer, and through him you are a child of the King.
+- Adoption – Jesus’ death purchased family status for every believer, and through him God has become your Father.
 (Ephesians 1:5)

 Remind yourself daily and believe the promises of God: Psalm 103:10-12, Isaiah 1:18, Isaiah 53:6, Micah 7:19

 Practical steps as you preach the gospel to yourself: